bach-sh/bach/README.md

         sudo rm -rf /
     }

 Bach will run the two functions separately, `test-rm-rf` and `test-rm-rf-assert`.
 In the testing function, `test-rm-rf`, the final actual command to be executed is `sudo rm -rf "/"`.
 It's the same as the asserting function `test-rm-rf-assert`.
-So this test case is passed.
+So this test case passes.

 If Bach does not find the asserting function for a testing function.
-Bach will try to use a traditional test method.
+It will try to use a traditional test method.
 In this case, the testing function must have a call to assert the APIs.
 Otherwise, the test case will fail.

 For example: